herereadthis/greeneyes/docs/bw_developers/adox_rodinal.md

-# Rodinal
+# Adox Rodinal

 Rodinal is one of the oldest and still one of the best developers.
+It was originally produced by Agfa, but now Adox makes it.

 * High apparent sharpness, a.k.a. "accutance"
 * Tradeoff is larger grain